JordanMartinez/purescript-jordans-reference/11-Syntax/01-Basic-Syntax/src/01-Preliminary-Concepts/02-Explaining-Kinds.md

 function :: Int -> String
 function x = "an integer value!"
 ```
-... translates to, "I cannot give you a concrete value (String) until you give me an Int value"
+... translates to, "I cannot give you a concrete value (i.e. `String`) until you give me an `Int` value"

 Similarly, this code...
 ```purescript